johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-7 Solidify your knowledge from previous courses PROJECT
+### Finished 7 Solidify your knowledge from previous courses
+PROJECT
 The GitHub History of the Scala Language
 Find the true Scala experts by exploring its development history in Git and GitHub.